GiovineItalia/Gadfly.jl/doc/themes.md

      placement of the title of color key guides.
 (Symbol)
   * `colorkey_swatch_shape`: The shape used in color swatches in the color key guide.
 Either `:circle` or `:square`  (Symbol)
+  * `bar_highlight`: Color used to stroke bars in bar plots.
+If a function is given, it's used to transform the fill color of the bars to obtain a stroke color.
+(Function, ColorValue, or Nothing)

 # Examples